rebryant/unsat-tutorial/README.md

       Licensing terms shown in drat-trim/LICENSE.

     - `tbuddy`
-      Code for the TBUDDY trused BDD package and the TBSAT solver Extracted from https://github.com/rebryant/tbuddy-artifact
+      Code for the TBUDDY trusted BDD package and the TBSAT solver Extracted from https://github.com/rebryant/tbuddy-artifact

   - `instructor`